Zistack/Satisfactory-Optimizer/README.md

 You can also specify some optimization parameters as well.
 The solver minimizes the power consumption of all factories once all other constraints are satisfied.

-Some example problems may be found in the repository.
+Some example problems may be found in the `examples` directory of this repository.

  * `test.json` describes a factory that produces 60 reinforced iron plates per minute using only default recipes
  * `fuel_power` describes a fuel power plant that extracts as much power as is possible from 2 pure oil nodes using alternate recipes